davidpallmann/hashnode-backups/ckvof1frr05y44as138egfckt.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1708128440883/4be45ab5-7024-4d93-af07-614e4f3c5a94.png align="center")

-## Step 6: Visit the New Beanstalk Application in the AWS Console
+## Step 5: Visit the New Beanstalk Application in the AWS Console

 Our Beanstalk application hello-beanstalk now contains one environment, hello-beanstalk-dev.
 Let's view it in the AWS console and take it for a spin.

 ![diagram-app-env-1.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1636219732970/KqHIuvpbp.png align="left")

-1. In the AWS console, navigate to Elastic Beanstalk &gt; Applications.
+1. In the AWS console, navigate to **Elastic Beanstalk &gt; Applications**.
 If you were already there, refresh the view.

-2. You should see hello-beanstalk listed as an application.
+2. You should see **hello-beanstalk** listed as an application.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1708128309754/b85eb71f-e4c3-4201-841b-225273539693.png align="center")

 3. Click on the application name to view its environments.
-You should see an environment named hello-beanstalk-dev, with Health state OK.
+You should see an environment named **hello-beanstalk-dev**, with Health state OK.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1708128262178/27935147-2828-42e1-90bc-b4cd02607ba2.png align="center")